JeremiasInCode/JeremiasInCode/README.md

 # Hi there 👋

 I'm a student at Hoberton School and a software developer who started out as a curious kid who wanted to create whatever he could think of.
 Now working to make that desire a reality.
 With excellent soft skills such as teamwork, communication and problem solving.
 I am passionate about coding and constantly strive to improve my technical skills.
-Currently, I am focused on learning C# and Python with SQL including ORM.
+Currently, I am focused on learning C# and Python with SQL.
 On the FrontEnd, I mainly use JavaScript with React framework but especially focus on the backend.

 ## 🌟 Skills